2027 Education Research Grant program

 • Inclusion of GP registrars, recent Fellows, medical students, GP supervisors and/or training practices.

-3. The applicant must demonstrate that they address one of the 2026 Education Research Priorities.
+2. The applicant must demonstrate that they address one of the 2027 ERG priority areas.
+The proposal will be assessed based on the following:

-Prior to submitting an expression of interest, please ensure that the medical educator in the project team discusses the research proposal with the Director(s) of Training in the relevant region/s, and/or with the National Clinical Leads or National Director of Training for projects with a national scope.
-Applicants are strongly encouraged to make contact in the early stages of project conception, and no later than 3-4 weeks before the EOI closing date, to ensure that the Directors of Training and/or National Clinical Leads have sufficient time to review and respond.
+Prior to submitting an expression of interest, the medical educator in the project team must discuss the research proposal with the relevant Director(s) of Training and/or the National Clinical Leads.
+This should happen at the beginning of project development , and no later than 1 May 2026 (four weeks prior to the EOI closing date), to ensure Directors of Training and/or National Clinical Leads have adequate time to review the proposal and provide meaningful input.

-Applicants are encouraged to allow plenty of time to prepare for the application.
+Applicants are strongly encouraged to allow plenty of time to prepare their application.

-Applications will open in April 2025.
-Preview the Expression of Interest form.
+Applications will open on 7 April 2026.
+Preview the EOI form here.

 Please contact the Education Research Unit at gpedresearch@racgp.org.au.